 Barn: A six-stall, center aisle barn was added to the property in the 1980s and blends in effortlessly with the rest of the property.
 A practical, four-paddock layout complements the barn and could easily be expanded if desired.
 A turnout for horses is conveniently located just a short walk from the house.

-Elgin Plantation was built by Peter Mitchell, who emigrated to Virginia in 1797 before later moving to Warrenton.
-The land Elgin sits on was a wedding gift in 1827 from his father-in-law, and Mitchell named the plantation after his family’s hometown in Scotland.
+Elgin was built by Peter Mitchell, who emigrated to Virginia in 1797 before later moving to Warrenton.
+The land Elgin sits on was a wedding gift in 1827 from his father-in-law, and Mitchell named the property after his family’s hometown in Scotland.
 Construction of the house began in 1832 and was completed five years later.
-Originally comprised of 650 acres, Mitchell quickly grew the plantation to over 2,000 acres, and it became known as one of the wealthiest plantations in the area during the Antebellum era.
+Originally comprised of 650 acres, Mitchell quickly grew the plantation to over 2,000 acres.

 Although the Elgin of today inhabits a smaller footprint, signs of its rich history abound.
-Whether passing by the old tenant cabin along the driveway or walking into the entry hall that has greeted visitors for nearly 200 years, one cannot help but feel the strong sense of place and stewardship that Elgin’s owners have imbued in the property over the years.
+Walking into the entry hall that has greeted visitors for nearly 200 years, one cannot help but feel the strong sense of place and stewardship that Elgin’s owners have imbued in the property over the years.

-Elgin Plantation consists of 300+/- acres.
+Elgin consists of 300+/- acres.
 The property’s acreage breaks down as follows:

 120+/- acres – Agricultural (soybeans and tobacco)